ixmaps/IXmapsClient/README.md

 The current version of the client can be downloaded from [www.ixmaps.ca/contribute](https://www.ixmaps.ca/contribute.php).

+Note: Before installing **IXmapsClient**, close all terminal windows using the program and delete any previous version existing in C:\IXmapsClient**.

 1. Download the **IXmapsClient** installer **IXmapsClient.1.0.6.win64.exe**
 2. Double Click on **IXmapsClient.1.0.6.win64.exe** and install the application in the directory **C:\IXmapsClient**.
 3. Copy the IXmapsClient-Shortcut to your Desktop